radiom0de/DeepDanbooruTAG/README.md

 ![deepdanbooru example](https://lainsafe.delegao.moe/files/163459649453158.png)

-Interface for pre-trained machine learning model “Deepdanbooru” with ability to read different formats of images and save the given data in json file.
+Interface for pre-trained machine learning model [Deepdanbooru](https://github.com/KichangKim/DeepDanbooru) with ability to read different formats of images and save the given data in json file.
 It also can be used as python module.

 ## Installation